Separation Distress

 Behaviours to watch for and avoid during this exercise are

-- Increase in distress as the trigger is presented
+- Increase in distress as the trigger is presented.

-- Inability to settle in between presentations
+- Inability to settle in between presentations.

 Planned training departures

-Initial departures must be very short (seconds up to 1 minute)
+Initial departures must be very short (seconds up to 1 minute) as we mentioned above.

-Just before leaving use the new signal (could be music, a certain item etc)
+Just before leaving use the new signal (could be music, a certain item etc) - I use classical music and particular portable speaker.

-Return within the designated time; do not be tempted to stay away longer
+Return within the designated time; do not be tempted to stay away longer.

-Only increase the length of absence if no pre-departure anxiety is seen and no excitement or anxiety on return is evident
+Only increase the length of absence if no pre-departure anxiety is seen and no over excitement or anxiety on return is evident

 Initial progress will probably be slow and will take time before the dog can be left for longer periods of time.